• Skip to primary navigation

 Stirring in the mascarpone, fresh basil, and lemon juice with a wooden spoon in a frying pan on a white background.

-Step 4: Add the cooked pasta to the sauce and a tablespoon or two of reserved pasta water to make the sauce extra smooth and silky.
+Step 4: Add the cooked al dente pasta to the sauce and a tablespoon or two of reserved pasta water to make the sauce extra smooth and silky.
 Serve immediately, topped with freshly grated Parmesan and freshly ground black pepper.

 The cooked pasta with added passata sauce in a frying pan on a white background.